ShaharNaveh/ShaharNaveh.github.io/content/blog/cicd-your-cv/index.md

 ```

 ## Repository Layout
-The basic file tree that we will create will look like:
+The basic file tree we will create looks like:

 {{< filetree/container >}}
   {{< filetree/folder name=".github" >}}